-(delete as appropriate) …well, you know I didn’t even know how to swim properly a few months ago?!
+(delete as appropriate) …well, you know I didn’t even know how to swim properly just a few months before I signed up for a triathlon?!
 Everyone has their weakness so you just focus your training to suit your needs.
-I’ve spent most of my time in the pool, kept my legs ticking over at races and run club, and hope I remember how to ride a bike by race day!
+I spent most of my time in the pool, kept my legs ticking over at races and run club, and then kinda just hope that I would remember how to ride a bike by race day!

 You can swim, cycle and run in one event

 ..because you will trained for it using BRICK sessions.
 You don’t need to do all three in your training but practicing the bike to run transition, even if in a gym will get your body used to the change in motion.